Making it work for your family

 - Toast with peanut butter, cheese spread or hummus.

-- Raw vegetables cut into sticks (eg, carrots, tomato and cucumber).
+- Raw vegetables cut into sticks (such as carrots or cucumber).

 - Toasted muffin or bagel with salmon or cream cheese.
 Add capers and a squeeze of lemon for more flavour.

-I’ve found my children asking for snacks a lot since lockdown.
-It can be hard to always have healthy options to hand, but try to keep chocolate and crisps to an occasional treat.
-Also, try not to let them fill up on snacks between mealtimes.
+Try to keep snacking to twice a day.
+Snacks such as chocolate, crisps, and biscuits can be high in salt and sugar so it’s best to keep these to an occasional treat.
+Also, try not to let your children fill up on snacks between mealtimes.
 Here are some healthy snack ideas.

 - Plain yoghurt or fromage frais topped with their favourite fruit.

-- Sliced or chopped fruits (eg, apples, pears, bananas and grapes).
+- Sliced or chopped fruits (apples, pears, bananas, and grapes).

 - Sticks of cheese or a cup of milk.

-- Walnuts, almonds or peanuts with some raisins (please make sure your child is not allergic).
+- Walnuts, almonds, or peanuts with some raisins (if your child is not allergic).

-Dried fruits should be kept to mealtimes only, as it has a higher concentration of sugar that can contribute to the development of tooth decay.
+Dried fruits should be kept to mealtimes only, as they have a high sugar concentration that can contribute to the development of tooth decay.
+Sugary drinks can also cause tooth damage, so opt to give your child water or milk.

 Top tips for healthy eating at home